For the bars:

 In a separate medium bowl, whisk together the butter, brown sugar, egg, vanilla, and pumpkin.
 Add the butter mixture to the flour mixture, stirring until just combined.
 Pour the batter into the prepared pan.

 Bake for 25 minutes, or until a cake tester inserted into the center comes out clean.
 Be careful not to overbake.
 Set the pan on a wire rack to cool completely.

 To make the frosting:

 In a large bowl, use an electric mixer to beat the butter and brown sugar on medium-high speed until light, fluffy, and smooth.
 Add in the cinnamon and salt.
-On low speed gradually add in the powered sugar until incorporated.
+On low speed, gradually add in the powdered sugar until incorporated.
 Add in the vanilla and milk and increase the speed to medium-high.
 Beat until very light and fluffy.
-If too runny, add more powered sugar, If too thick, add more milk.
-Spread evenly all over the pumpkin bars.
+If the frosting becomes too runny, add more powdered sugar.
+If the frosting is too thick, add a splash more milk.
+Spread the frosting evenly all over the pumpkin bars.